Sub-Logo

 Program: ENTICE

-They buzz, flutter, and crawl and play a critical role in maintaining ecosystems and human food supply.
-Educators of grades kindergarten through eight are invited to register for this workshop to learn about the importance of pollination, the identification of Illinois pollinators, and the challenges they face in the modern world.
-Educators will take a walk to a pollinator garden on the visitors? center grounds.
-You will participate in activities and take home many resources to add to your curriculum.
+They buzz, flutter, and crawl and play a critical role in maintaining ecosystems.
+Educators of grades kindergarten through eight are invited to register for this workshop to learn about the importance of pollinators, the identification of Illinois pollinators, and the challenges they face today.
+Educators will take a walk through the Peggy Notebaert Nature Museum's demonstration prairie to think about the ways that native ecosystems support these valuable pollinators.
+Correlations between the information presented and Illinois Early Learning and Development Standards and Next Generation Science Standards will be addressed.
+Supplemental educational resources will be provided.
 Professional Development Hours are available.
+Teachers of other grade levels are welcome to register for this workshop but may need to adapt the materials for their students, as appropriate.

 | Register for this Workshop |